At $24,700, Is This 1975 Fiat X1/9 A Targa-Topped Treat?

 Today’s Nice Price or No Dice X1/9 is the epitome of a slow car that’s a barrel of inebriated monkeys to drive fast.
 Let’s see if this seemingly well-sorted example is priced to sell just as fast.

 We all know that Mustangs offer some of the best bang for your buck of any car out there.
 But that begs the question of which version is the most banging.
 Well, based on yesterday’s comments, it isn’t the mid-’70s Mustang II.
 We were considering a restomodded 1978 Mustang II Fastback, and while it did look well put together, few of you were interested in it at all.
-That aversion extended to its $9,500 asking price, which ended up with a 54 percent No Dice loss and provided further proof that the Mustang II continues to be the marque’s last favorite model.
+That aversion extended to its $9,500 asking price, which ended up with a 54 percent No Dice loss and provided further proof that the Mustang II continues to be the marque’s least favorite model.

 One honorific we can lay on the Mustang is for having created an entirely new car niche, that of the eponymously named Pony Car.
 That’s a pretty big feather in the Mustang’s cap.
 While the same can’t be said about Fiat and its X1/9 sports car, it is safe to say that if it hadn’t existed, it’s highly unlikely that later sports cars like the Pontiac Fiero, Toyota MR2, or even the Lotus Elise would have come to pass.